darren-martz/resp/index.md

 # Notes on RESP Accounts 🇨🇦

+Disclaimer, this is what my learnings have been over the past couple years and are only offered to help you on your journey.
+By reading this, you agree not to sue me.
+This is not my job, and my intent is simply to help you along your journey.

+I may have missed something, or not talked about every part of the RESP program.
+During my journey I have spoken with a first level CRA agent, an RESP CRA specialist, and someone in the RESP group that manages the government program.
+I have also learned that most financial advisors come in hot and confident about RESP rules, but I have yet to find a single one that knows as much as I am about to share with you here.
+It's not the advisors fault, most do very little with the program or work in the very basics.
+Some of what I will share touches on topics like "what if I have too much", which yes, does happen.

 ## Institutions

 A financial institution is where you will create and manage your RESP accounts.